MOM AND DAD (USA / TBC / 85 mins)

 Directed by Brian Taylor.
 Starring Nicolas Cage, Selma Blair, Anne Winters, Zackary Arthur, Lance Henriksen.

-The Ryans seem like your average American nuclear family.
+THE PLOT: The Ryans seem like your average American nuclear family.
 However, Brent (Nicolas Cage) and wife Kendall (Selma Blair) have grown apart from their kids, teenager Carly (Anne Winters) and tween Josh (Zackary Arthur).
 Unsatisfied with how their lives have turned out, Brent and Kendall go about their daily routines.
 Except for the fact that today is no ordinary day.
 Either there’s something in the water or parental protective instincts have got re-wired in an instant, prompting parents everywhere to react violently, even murderously, towards their children.
 With societal structures collapsing and the nuclear family going into meltdown, Carly and Josh will have to do what it takes to survive…

 THE VERDICT: ‘Mom And Dad’, the latest film from ‘Crank’ co-director Brian Taylor, is a gleefully demented and admirably irresponsible piece of filmmaking.
 Throwing all good taste out the window, Taylor launches you full throttle into a suburban nightmare fuelled by random violence.
 It’s parents vs children in a battle royale, which determines who has the guts to go for the guts.
 It’s far more effective in depicting the troubled underbelly of family life than last year’s weak, confused ‘Suburbicon’.